Keanu Reeves didn’t donate most of his Matrix salary, but he’s still the nicest man in Hollywood

 Such stories are why, when a since-deleted note recently claimed that Reeves had donated 70 percent of his earnings from the film Matrix original for cancer research, the Internet did not question it.
 But the actor’s publicist denied the rumor and told Newsweek: “The story is not true, Keanu Reeves did not donate 70 percent of his salary to charity.”
 Reeves’ publicist also confirmed to The Independent that the claim was untrue, even as it continued to be spread online.

-In 2010, 11 years after Reeves’ debut in Matrixa photo of the actor sitting on a public bench, where he looks thoughtful while eating a sandwich, went viral.
+In 2010, 11 years after Reeves’ debut in Matrix, a photo of the actor sitting on a public bench, where he looks thoughtful while eating a sandwich, went viral.
 “Sad Keanu”, as it was named, remains one of the most recognizable memes on social media.
-The image was a convenient receptacle for anyone seeking to project her own pain.
-Reeves himself recently demystified the photo a bit, when he confessed to Stephen Colbert that he was simply “eating a sandwich” when he took it.
-“I was thinking,” he assured.
+The image was a convenient receptacle for anyone looking to project their own pain.
+Reeves himself recently demystified the photo a bit, when he confessed to Stephen Colbert that he was simply “eating a sandwich” when it was taken.
+“I was thinking,” he said.
 “Several things were happening to me.
 I was hungry”.

 Still, yeah Sad Keanu proved something, is that Reeves is the kind of celebrity whose apparent pain people immediately empathized with.
 Behind the popularity of Sad Keanu as a meme, there seemed to be a widely shared desire to wrap the actor in a comforting hug.